-Based on the monitoring data and the feedback received from residents and stakeholders during the trial period, and in line with policies and objectives set out in our Camden Transport Strategy, Climate Action Plan and Clean Air Action Plan we are now consulting on making the trial changes to Cliff Villas permanent.
+Considering the monitoring data and feedback received from residents and stakeholders during the trial period, and in line with policies and objectives set out in our Camden Transport Strategy, Climate Action Plan and Clean Air Action Plan, we are now consulting on making the trial changes to Minster Road permanent.

-You can view the final scheme drawings in the Related section of the online consultation front page.
+You can view the scheme drawings in the "Related" section of the online consultation front page.
+No design changes to the trial scheme arrangements are proposed.

-The Brecknock Primary School HSS consists of the timed road closure of Cliff Villas during school drop off and pick up times.
+The Minster Road Healthy School Street consists of the timed road closure of Minster Road between the junctions of Shoot Up Hill and Fordwych Road during school drop off and pick up times.
 This is enforced using signage and Automatic Number Plate Recognition (ANPR) cameras.
-The traffic restrictions are in place between 8am - 9.15am and 3pm - 4pm Monday to Friday during school term time only.
+The traffic restrictions are in place between 8am - 9am and 3pm - 4pm Monday to Friday during school term time only.
 The ANPR cameras only record vehicles travelling into the zone during the hours of operation.
 If a vehicle is already parked within the zone it can be driven out of the area without incurring a fine.
 These features are proposed to be retained in the permanent scheme, if approved following consultation.